Koenvh1/ets2-local-radio/README.md

 2. Extract it wherever you like
 3. Execute ETS2 Local Radio server.exe
 4. Open ETS2 Local Radio (or go to [http://localhost:8330](http://localhost:8330)) and have fun.
+5. _Optional: You can copy the d3d9.dll in the plugins folder to your ETS2 installation to show the current station as an overlay for ETS2_

 Now additionally, you may want to look at `config.js` and set some additional settings to make the make your experience even better.